lsolano/docs/adapter/Tips-And-Tricks.md

 (Note: This is not the same as the TestResults folder, this data is not testresults, but diagnostics dumps)

+#### Some further information on directories (From [comment](https://github.com/nunit/nunit3-vs-adapter/issues/575#issuecomment-445786421) by [Charlie](https://github.com/CharliePoole)

+NUnit also supports TestContext.TestDirectory, which is the directory where the current test assembly is located.
+Note that if you have several test assemblies in different directories, the value will be different when each one of them accesses it.
+Note also that there is no way you can set the TestDirectory because it's always where the assembly is located.

+The BasePath is a .NET thing.
+It's the base directory where assemblies are searched for.
+You can also have subdirectories listed in the PrivateBinPath.
+NUnit take scare of all this automatically now, so the old console options are no longer supported.
+For finding things you want to read at runtime, the TestDirectory and the BasePath will usually be the same thing.

 ## NUnit 2.x